ShuaCoronel/7OOP/README.md

 # 7OOP
 ---

-<small>My pain and sufferings in subject OOP: It contains all the activities and projects I've done! :)<small>
+<small>My pain and sufferings in subject OOP: It contains all the activities and projects I've made! :)<small>

 ---
 #### ABOUT ME :hear_no_evil: